 The problem with active cables is that the electronic signal can actually create its own interference, specifically attenuation and crosstalk.
 To compensate for this some cables have circuits integrated into them which are designed to reduce the interference caused by the cable.

 Of course, not all cables are created equal.
 In fact, there is still a gap in this area of the market which means there are a limited number of options available.
-However, that shouldn’t stop you experimenting with different solutions.
+However, that shouldn’t stop you from experimenting with different solutions.

 The CableMatters DisplayPort to Display Port Extension